lamhq/tech-notes/pages/backend/eslint/configure/files-ignores.md

 ];
 ```

-Patterns specified in `files` and `ignores` use [minimatch](https://www.npmjs.com/package/minimatch) syntax and are evaluated relative to the location of the `eslint.config.js` file.
+Patterns specified in `files` and `ignores` use [minimatch](https://www.npmjs.com/package/minimatch) syntax, evaluated relative to the location of the configuration file.

 If using an alternate config file via the `--config` command line option, then all patterns are evaluated relative to the current working directory.

 Check out the [official doc](https://eslint.org/docs/latest/use/configure/configuration-files#specifying-files-and-ignores) for details.

-## Ignoring files

-You can configure ESLint to ignore certain files and directories while linting by specifying one or more glob patterns in the following ways:
-- Inside of your `eslint.config.js` file
-- On the command line using `--ignore-pattern`

 ## Ignoring Directories